enviodev/hyperfuel-json-api/contract-id-query-example/README.md

+# THIS EXAMPLE IS OUTDATED (beta-4) AND IS CURRENTLY BEING UPDATED

 ### Queries can be made by sending a json post request to the endpoint: `https://fuel.hypersync.xyz/query`

 # contract id query example